 Lightroom Mobile: Is it up for it?

 Lightroom Mobile has come a long way since it first arrived on mobile devices a few years back.
 It is, however, only a lighter version of the Lightroom Classic edition you may be using on your desktop or laptop computer.
 What this means is that a few features that may be part of your exisiting workflow may be missing on the current version of Lightroom CC for mobile.
-Although I found editing a single images was fast and efficient, a couple of the features that were noticeably missing were the Spot Removal tool and the Transform panel that I use to ‘Keystone’ or correct the images that were captured with my ultra wide-angle lens.
+Although I found editing a single images was fast and efficient, a couple of the features that were noticeably missing (at the time of this initial workflow review) were the Spot Removal tool and the Transform panel that I use to ‘Keystone’ or correct the images that were captured with my ultra wide-angle lens.
 These missing features will probably make an appearance in future updates, but this was the state of play while travelling in March 2018.

 Step by Step – I was really surprised to find out how many steps there were 🙁